-His father and first Tudor king, Henry VII, had built large developments on the site, covering the whole palace with a new facing of red brick.
+His father and the first Tudor king, Henry VII, had built large developments on the site, and had covered the whole palace with a new facing of red brick.
 It became a favourite palace of the Tudors, partly because it was close to the royal shipyards on the River Thames.

-Both of Henry’s daughters, Mary and Elizabeth, were born at Greenwich.
-It was also the location for two of Henry’s marriages: with his first and fourth wives, Catherine of Aragon and Anne of Cleves.
+Both of Henry’s daughters, Mary and Elizabeth, were also born at Greenwich.
+It was also the location for two of Henry’s marriages: to his first wife, Catherine of Aragon, and his fourth, Anne of Cleves.

 Greenwich Palace was Henry VIII’s principal London base until the Palace of Whitehall was built in the 1530s.

-Henry VIII was 55 when he died, a death many believe was hastened by his obesity.
+Henry VIII died on 28 January 1547 when he was 55 years old - a death many believe was hastened by his obesity.

-For much of the King’s life, he was a fit man and as a young prince he was both cultured and supremely athletic.
+For much of the King’s life, Henry was a fit man.
+As a young prince, he was both cultured and supremely athletic.

-He loved martial sports and was a keen jouster and Greenwich suited his lifestyle.
+He loved martial sports and was a keen jouster, which is why Greenwich suited his lifestyle.
 In 1515 he stocked Greenwich Park with deer which have remained part of the site to this day.
-For his entertainment he built kennels, stables, tennis courts and a cockpit.
+For his entertainment, he built kennels, stables, tennis courts and a cockpit.
 He even built two towers for mock assaults connected to a gallery where the Greenwich armour was kept.

 Two bouts of jousting severely impacted Henry’s health, one of which happened in a famous incident in Greenwich in 1536.
-At this point he was in his 40s.
-Clad in armour, Henry came off his horse which then fell on top of him, also clad in armour.
-He was knocked unconscious for two hours.
+At this point, he was in his 40s.
+Clad in armour, Henry came off his horse.
+The horse, also clad in armour, then fell on top of him.
+Henry was knocked unconscious for two hours.

-According to legend, when the King awoke he had become the bullying tyrant he is now known for being.
-This event also marked the end of his sporting life - he never jousted again.
+According to legend, when the King awoke the injuries suffered caused a dramatic change in personality, leading to his reputation now as a bullying tyrant.
+This incident also marked the end of his sporting life - Henry never jousted again.

 Where did Henry VIII die?